 Note that if we find you friendly and interesting or if we feel like you’re enjoying our part of the country, that’s it: you’re a winner.
 A connection has been made.
 Maybe a friendship has been spun and ‒ careful ‒ it may last a lifetime.
 Because everyone wants to come back, once they’ve been here.
 Some even stay forever.

 When Jacques Cartier arrived, Innu was the only language spoken.
-Today, we can say three languages are spoken along the 900 kilometres of coastline, depending on the community.
+Today, three languages are spoken along the 900 kilometres of coastline and depends on the community.
 In Minganie between Sheldrake and Natashquan, as well as in Port-Menier on Anticosti Island, French is mostly spoken but some people are bilingual should you wish to speak English.
 And if you meet a member of a First Nations community, you may have a chance to speak the few words of Innu we’ve taught you.
-On the Lower North Shore, depending on the village you are visiting, English, French or Innu are spoken.
+On the Lower North Shore, depending on the village you are visiting, you will hear English, French or Innu being spoken.

-Travelling with the Cooperative for a Sustainable Tourism Environment (Voyages CoSte) means you are pretty much guaranteed to be using the same means of transportation as North Shore residents: whether by road, boat, airplane, seaplane, zodiac or motor boat (taxis-boat), all are accredited to transport passengers.
+Travelling with the Cooperative for a Sustainable Tourism Environment (Voyages CoSte) ensures that you will be using the same means of transportation as North Shore residents.
+Whether by road, boat, airplane, seaplane, zodiac or motor boat (taxis-boat), all are accredited to transport passengers.
 ATVs or snowmobiles could eventually be added (depending on the package) to the modes of transportation used by Voyages CoSte.
-Early winter, you might even have a chance to travel from Harrington Harbour to Chevery by helicopter.
+In early winter, you might even have a chance to travel from Harrington Harbour to Chevery by helicopter!

 The answer is YES.
-Voyages CoSte foresees an extra buffer day for unexpected delays.
+Please be advised that Voyages CoSte creates an extra buffer day for unexpected delays.
 Unforeseen changes in the planned itinerary are always a possibility due to fog, high winds or other circumstances ‒ such as a transporter being unable to honour their schedule.
-However, to the best of its ability, Voyages CoSte will assist all passengers experiencing delays.
-In case of a lengthy delay, there is always the possibility that an activity or excursion could be dropped from the day’s program.
+However, to the best of our ability, Voyages CoSte will assist all passengers experiencing delays.
+In case of a lengthy delay, there is always the possibility that an activity or excursion will be dropped from the day’s program.

-Travelling with CoSte means you will definitely not be part of a larger group.
-Perhaps 10 or 12, but most the time you’ll be alone, with your sweetheart or a few people who happen to be travelling on the same boat or flight as you, who have also chosen to “experience the coast and its people”.
-You will be requested to stay together as a group during excursions, for arrivals and departures in a new village, at your inn or hotel, for a tour, visit or meeting.
-If you wish to stay on your own and not participate in an organized tour, you may do so as long as you are on time for the next leg of your trip.
-The “coast” is sometimes best discovered alone, but in order to be on time for arrivals and departures, one must be advised of its particularities and ruggedness.
+As the group sizes never get larger than 10 or 12 individuals, you will be able to enjoy your time alone or with your family or friends.
+You will be requested to stay together as a group during excursions, for arrivals and departures in a new village, at your hotel, or for a tour.
+If you wish to stay on your own and not participate in an organized tour, please ensure that you are on time for the next leg of your trip.
+The discoveries of the “coast” are sometimes best made alone, but in order to be on time for arrivals and departures, our guides are on hand to advise you of its particularities and ruggedness.
 Bon voyage!